sotird/Mersenne-Twister/ReadMe.md

 This class, specifically, is an exploration of the 32-Bit Mersenne Twister algorithm developed in 1997 by Makoto Matsumoto and Takuji Nishimura.

-GraphDistribution.py is a simple python script to plot the output of the random number generator with ccurrences as a functionn of number.
+GraphDistribution.py is a simple python script to plot the output of the random number generator with ccurrences as a function of number.